mfincker/sweettweet-app/README.md

 * A `phoneNumber` field can be provided in the `unserInfo` object if a user wants to receive an SMS alert in case impending hypolycemic event.

+### API response object

+The JSON object returned by the server is very similar to the request object.
+The only differences are:

+* It contains a binary field: `sent_alarm`, which takes the value 1 if an SMS alert was sent and 0 otherwise.
+* The `data` array now contains 7 new objects for the measurement and predictions at the new time point.
+* The `data` array does not contain the 7 objects corresponding to the earliest time point anymore (to keep only 145 time points, i.e. 12 h of measurements).
+* `newBG` field value is reset to `''`.